vllm-project/vllm/docs/source/dev/dockerfile/dockerfile.rst

    Made using: https://github.com/patrickhoefler/dockerfilegraph

-   Commands to regenerate it (make sure to run it from the `root` directory where the dockerfile is present):
+   Commands to regenerate the build graph (make sure to run it **from the `root` directory of the vLLM repository** where the dockerfile is present):

    .. code:: bash